petevdp/share_notes/notes.md

   - save one
 - send request to save on the client side

-# todo
+# TODOs

 ## now

+- choose between monaco and codemirror DONE, codemirror
+- decent styling for presence indicators
+- handle non-gist cases
+- investigate diff viewer
+- styling pass

+## done

 - fix 0auth DONE
 - setup type-graphql DONE
 - get room data populating DONE
 - assign links to rooms, send to empty page DONE
 - one editor per room DONE
 - simple room creation DONE
 - real time editing in rooms DONE
 - Define a service that gives us a ydoc instance for the application's room DONE, unused
 - load data from a gist DONE
 - load data from a gist on room creation from the client DONE
-- generalize query to work with non-user-owned gists
+- generalize query to work with non-user owned gists DONE

-- save back to gist
+- save back to gist DONE
-  - retreive gist data for room
+  - retreive gist data for room DONE
   - get current user data on client side DONE
 - create new gist with room data
 - multiple editors per room DONE
   - prove provider swap can be done cleanly DONE
   - get good event listener for room additions/changes DONE
   - integrate multi-editors with loading gist data for new rooms DONE
 - try refactoring to use observable DONE, never again
-- use github username in profile
+- use github username in profile DONE
-- decent styling for presence indicators
-- handle non-gist cases
-- diff viewer

-## tech det
+## tech debt

-- hot module repalcements
+- hot module replacement

-## later

 - form/input validation
+- reduce bundle size

 ## questions